psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 "Sir; This will be delivered to you by capt William James, to whom you may advance the sum of 50*l.* for which I will be answerable.
 Please to load, on the vessel that brings him, 80 dozen claret, in four dozen hampers, 40 ditto champagne, two dozen ditto, 300lb. hyson tea, in 25 bags, and 150 tubs brandy.

 "Take his receipts for the whole, and transmit to me by post.— I am respectfully.
-Sir, your most obedient servant, D. Tyrie."
+Sir, your most obedient servant,*d.* Tyrie."
 "London, Feb.
 9, 1782."
 "Mr. John Totterell, merchant, Ostend.
 Per fav. capt Wm.
 James."